javiercasman/Zork/README.md

 To end the game, you have to find the Amulet at the Gallery, then use it in the Garden.
 However, there is a hostile Troll guarding it, lurking around the Cellar and its surroundings!
 You must kill him to get the key that will you allow to escape from the house.

-## 5.Unique features
+## 5. Unique features
 I added some extra features that were not included on the main ones at the PDF, you could notice some of them on the commands list.
 These are:
 - Moveable and readable items
 - Combat
 - A creature that walks around (it has a little chance to move through the Gallery - Cellar - Studio rooms)
 - Exits that you can open with keys

-Also, I though on adding other ones, like the chance to save the game and restore it, or the requirement for some rooms to have a lamp on, otherwise you will be killed by a Grue (like in the original Zork!), but I had no time to do it, I wanted to be sure that the things that I added where well structured and implemented.
+Also, I though on adding other ones, like the chance to save the game and restore it, or restart it, also add the requirement for some rooms to have a lamp on, otherwise you will be killed by a Grue (like in the original Zork!), but I had no time to do it, I wanted to be sure that the things that I added where well structured and implemented.
 However, I think it could be have done better, because after all I still think I have been too ambitious and underestimated the 'little' time I had to do all those things.

 ## 6. Challenge and learning
 As I just described, I think I might have been too ambitious with this project.
 It has been quite a while since I did not put myself against a programming project that required a certain well-designed class structure like this one, so at the beginning I had some struggle to move on and decide where to start.